Frolic or Frolick: Google Trends & Popularity

 Use frolic only.
 It is the standard form.

-Read More Articals: ✍️ Furthest or Farthest: Meaning And Examples
+Read More Articals: Past or Passed: Which One Is Correct?
+Meaning and Examples

 For Global English and Content